ipfabric/docs/docs/Getting_Started/Overview/faq.md

 **Q:** Do I need a hardware appliance to install IP Fabric?

-A: IP Fabric is a virtual appliance that runs on VMware 6.5 or later.
-It doesn’t need a standalone hardware appliance by design.
+A: IP Fabric is a virtual appliance that runs on various virtualization platforms.
+It does not need a standalone hardware appliance by design.
+See [Overview (operational-requirements)](index.md#operational-requirements) for more details.

 **Q:** How's the product licensed?